valentecaio/PokemonRedExperiments/README.md

 ---

 ### Pokémon Red ROM
 You need to have a legally obtained Pokémon Red ROM to run or train the models.
-The ROM should be placed in the `game/` directory and named `PokemonRed.gb`.
-The SHA1 sum of the ROM should be `ea9bcae617fdf159b045185467ae58b2e4a48b9a`, which you can verify by running `shasum PokemonRed.gb`.
+It should be placed in the `game/PokemonRed.gb`.
+The SHA1 sum of the ROM should be `ea9bcae617fdf159b045185467ae58b2e4a48b9a`, which you can verify by running `shasum game/PokemonRed.gb`.

 ---